the next headphones would have Lossless sound and a box that rings when lost

 Current AirPods models do not support Lossless as they play audio files over Bluetooth.
 However, Bluetooth can only transmit AAC format files (Advanced Audio Coding).
 So what does this mean for Apple?
 The Cupertino company must find a way to bypass Bluetooth to stream better quality ALAC format files directly on AirPods Pro 2.
 We do not yet have more information on this alternative solution.

 In addition, Ming-Chi Kuo also clarified that the next earphones will have a wireless charging box capable of emitting sound.
 This functionality would be useful in particular in the event of loss.
-Users could thus ring their box directly from the Locate application.
+Users might thus ring their box directly from the Locate application.
 Right now, they can ring the earbuds inside and outside the case, but not the case itself.
 It is therefore not practical if they cannot find their case to charge their AirPods.

 Finally, Ming-Chi Kuo expects a new design and a release in the fourth quarter of 2022.
-AirPods Pro 2 could also offer an innovative experience with health tracking, but this is not yet confirmed.
+AirPods Pro 2 might also offer an innovative experience with health tracking, but this is not yet confirmed.

 Source : Mac Rumors